locustio/locust/docs/running-locust-without-web-ui.rst

 Allow tasks to finish their iteration on shutdown
 -------------------------------------------------

-By default, locust will stop your tasks immediately.
+By default, locust will stop your tasks immediately (without even waiting for requests to finish).
 If you want to allow your tasks to finish their iteration, you can use ``--stop-timeout <seconds>``.

 .. code-block:: console